If I file tax extension online, can I also pay taxes online?

 - Mail — Complete Form 1040-ES and go to www.irs.gov for the address to mail your payment.

 - Phone — Call 888-PAY-1040 to use the IRS pay-by-phone system.
 A convenience charge will apply.
 You can charge your payment to one of these credit cards:

 File Tax Extension Online

 You can file a tax extension online using Form 4868, which lets you request an automatic extension of time to file your income tax return.
-You can’t file this extension online unless you’ve paid for your return.
-You can file for an extension March 15, 2019, through April 16, 2020.
-After you file for the extension, the IRS must accept it by April 20, 2019.
+You can file for an extension with our online program.

 Filing your federal tax extension, online or through mail, doesn’t extend the time to pay a balance due.
 This is also true of a state tax extension done online or on paper.
 You must pay the money you owe the IRS by April 16, 2020.
 The extension only extends the time you have to file your return without penalties.